-(G) Customer class means major customer rate groupings such as residential, small general service, large general service, and large power service;
+(H) Customer class means major customer rate groupings such as residential, small general service, large general service, and large power service;

+(new) Deemed results means the energy savings or the demand savings, documented or calculated, in the TRM multiplied by the documented measure count.
+The sum of all measures installed in a program times their TRM value equals the Program’s deemed results.
+The sum of all Program’s deemed results equals the Portfolio deemed result.

-(J) Demand means the rate of electric power use over an hour measured in kilowatts (kW);
+(I) Demand means the rate of electric power use over an hour measured in kilowatts (kW);

-(K) Demand response means measures that decrease peak demand or shift demand to off-peak periods;
+(J) Demand response means measures that decrease peak demand or shift demand to off-peak periods;

+(K) Demand-side portfolio or portfolio of programs means all of a utility’s demand-side programs at a defined point in time that has been approved under a utility’s approved MEEIA plan;

-(L) Demand-side program means any program conducted by the utility to modify the net consumption of electricity on the retail customer’s side of the meter including, but not limited to, energy efficiency measures, load management, demand response, and interruptible or curtailable loadPublic Council, Utility stakeholders: Oppose addition of distributed generation to the above definition as going beyond the intent of the statute.
+(L) Demand-side program means any program conducted by the utility to modify the net consumption of electricity on the retail customer’s side of the electric meter including, but not limited to energy efficiency measures, load management, demand response, interruptible or curtailable load, and combined heat and power;

+Public Council, Utility stakeholders: Oppose addition of distributed generation to the above definition as going beyond the intent of the statute.
 Distributed generation does not necessarily modify consumption of energy on the consumer’s side of the meter.

-Response:
+Response: DE agrees that “distributed generation” is not by itself a demand-side program or measure; however, “combined heat and power,” which is now included, is clearly a demand-side program or measure and thus appropriate for inclusion in the list of eligible programs.
+As discussed during the 6/26 workshop, a utility program incorporating CHP would “modify the net consumption of electricity on the retail customer’s side of the electric meter;” the word “modify” in this sense cannot be narrowly construed to mean “reduce,” as this would preclude certain non-energy efficiency programs such as load management, demand response, and interruptible or curtailable load programs.
+Even if CHP did not enable non-energy efficiency programs, however, it would likely be eligible as an energy efficiency program since it tends to improve energy efficiency generally and electrical efficiency more specifically by incorporating the use of waste heat.

+Regardless of the current statutory or regulatory flexibility which already allows for the use of CHP, DE still supports providing clarity through the explicit incorporation of CHP into the revised rules here due to Staff’s past disagreement about CHP’s eligibility under MEEIA; this will provide certainty in the future.

-(L) Demand-side program plan means a particular combination of demand-side programs to be delivered according to a specified implementation schedule and budget;
+(M) Demand-side program plan means a particular combination of demand-side programs that has been approved under a utility’s approved MEEIA plan to be delivered according to a specified implementation schedule and budget;

-(M) Demand-side programs investment mechanism, or DSIM, means a mechanism approved by the commission in a utility’s filing for demand-side program approval to encourage investments in demand-side programs.
+(N) Demand-side programs investment mechanism, or DSIM, means a mechanism approved by the commission in a utility’s filing for demand-side program approval to encourage investments in demand-side programs.
 The DSIM may include, in combination and without limitation:

 1. Cost recovery of demand-side program costs through capitalization of investments in demand-side programs;